dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

 11. Commit `init` and push all the changes to the repository.

-12. GitHub Actions will automatically trigger the pipeline to deploy the infrastructure in GCP.
+12. GitHub Actions will automatically trigger the pipeline to deploy the infrastructure in Azure.

 13. Wait for the pipeline to complete successfully to ensure the infrastructure is created successfully.